JustinRicc/Computational-Physics-Research/README.md

 <br> *drop link here*

 #### Project 02:
-For this project, our assignment was to demonstate that we could model realistic projectile motion taking both drag and the Magnus Effect into effect.
+For this project, our assignment (Timothy Beal and I) was to demonstate that we could model realistic projectile motion taking both drag and the Magnus Effect into effect.
 Both being sub-par golfers, we decided to model a golf ball being hit and flying through the air.
 We used data from the Trackman Golf Simulator to get the launch angle, spinrate, and launch velocity to model a 3-iron through pitching wedge hitting a golf ball.
 <br> *drop link here*

 #### Project 03:
+This project was demonstrating the use of ODE's to simulate coupled oscillators.
+To demonstrate this we were tasked with finding the eigenvalues and eigenvectors of the appropriate matrix and determine the frequencies and amplitudes of the normal modes.
+We visualized the normal modes with graphs and animating the model as it evolves.
+Our conditions for our oscillator was modeling 3 balls with a system with one free end and one end bound to a wall, and a system with both ends bounding to the wall.
+<br> *drop link here*